-Students in the Traditional BSN Program (NURSBSN) must satisfactorily complete NURS 338 Patho and NURS 395 Pharm in order to continue in the upper division clinical cohort.
-If students do not satisfactorily complete both NURS 338 and NURS 395 they must retake the course they failed and reapply to upper division to compete for an upper division clinical space.
+Students in the Traditional BSN Program and Accelerated 2nd Degree program must satisfactorily complete NURS 338 Patho and NURS 395 Pharm in order to progress to the upper division clinical cohort.
+If students do not satisfactorily complete both NURS 338 and NURS 395 they must retake the course they failed to be eligible to reapply to upper division to compete for an upper division clinical space.
 Failure of both courses results in dismissal from the program.

-Suspension: If suspended from the program, students must meet with their advisor to revise their program of study, determine remediation, request reenrollment on a space available basis, and plan to submit an Admissions Petition and official U of L Undergraduate application to the Office of Admissions in accordance with University guidelines.
+Suspension: If suspended from the program, students must meet with their advisor to revise their program of study, determine remediation, request re-enrollment on a space available basis, and plan to submit an Admissions Petition and official U of L Undergraduate application to the Office of Admissions in accordance with University guidelines.
 Re-admission is not guaranteed.